STAT545-UBC-hw-2018-19/hw07-slumnitz/README.md

 ## Content

-FOr illustration purposes I decided to create my own R-package.
-I wanted to learn more about Object oriented programming and found an OO programming style did not suit the `powers` or `foofactors` packages well.
+For illustration purposes I decided to create my own R-package.
+I wanted to learn more about Object Oriented (OO) programming and found an OO programming style did not suit the `powers` or `foofactors` packages well.

 Tasks | Fullfilled | files
 ------|------------|------